 More in article, 9 Best Practices for Recruiting Customers

 In a complex system—like your business—every action leads to a second-order effect (SOE).
 Some are unknowable.
 Others are easily predicted but routinely ignored by business leaders.
-We’ll explore growth-stunting SOE’s you should avoid… and a 5th order plan for your ultimate business success.
+We’ll explore success-stunting SOE’s you should avoid… and a 5th order plan for your B2B organic growth.
 A college student studies hard, gets good grades (second-order effect), and begins ...
 Read More

 When you launch a product, do customers instantly begin buying?
 Or do they need months of deliberation?
 Start them deliberating well before your launch with engaging interviews and follow-up.
 Customers will help you make course corrections for a better new product… and when you’re ready to sell, they’ll be ready to buy much faster.